John Bruce Medaris: World War II

 Medaris was appointed as a captain in the Ordnance Corps on 11 July 1939, and worked for three years with regional industries to facilitate U.S. rearmament.
 Following the Japanese Attack on Pearl Harbor, he fought for deployment to a war zone, "by making myself thoroughly obnoxious."
 In December 1942, Medaris sailed for North Africa to support the II Army Corps from a base in Algiers.

 After the Battle of Kasserine Pass, now a colonel, Medaris led the effort to secure emergency resupply while his ordnance teams worked to repair tanks and guns.
 General Omar Bradley personally commended him.
 Following the Allied invasion of Sicily, during which Medaris served under George S. Patton, he was summoned to England.
 Bradley was preparing US First Army for the Normandy invasion and wanted Medaris as his Chief of Ordnance.

 Medaris landed on Omaha Beach on 7 June 1944.
-During the battle of Normandy he dealt with an exploding ammunition dump and severe shortages after a storm destroyed the Mulberry harbour constructed off Omaha Beach.
+During the Battle of Normandy he dealt with an exploding ammunition dump and severe shortages after a storm destroyed the Mulberry harbour constructed off Omaha Beach.
 Medaris also dealt with the vulnerability of American tanks to German fire while attempting to scale the dense hedgerows in Normandy.
-A sergeant suggested welding sharp "tusks" to the tanks that could cut through hedges - creating the "Culin rhino device".
+A sergeant suggested welding sharp "tusks" to the tanks that could cut through hedges – creating the "Culin rhino device".
 Bradley ordered Medaris to outfit tanks still in the UK.
 Medaris estimated his crews would need 500 tons of welding rod to outfit the armored divisions and persuaded the general and Pentagon to supply them.

 During his time in Europe, Medaris and his unit narrowly missed being hit by an off-course V-2 rocket.
 Finally, Medaris was responsible for selecting the location for the main ordnance dump that supplied the Allied assault across the Rhine River into Germany.

 Medaris received a Distinguished Service Medal for his service in the European Theater of Operations.

 Post war

-From 1949 to 1952, Medaris served as military attaché in Argentina.
+From 1949 to 1952, Medaris served as a military attaché in Argentina.

 Medaris returned to the Pentagon just in time to address the shortfall in the provision of ammunition to the U.S. forces bogged down in the Korean War.
-His service during that emergency earned him promotion to brigadier general.
+His service during that emergency earned him a promotion to brigadier general.

 After the Korean armistice in July 1953 Medaris turned his attention to the newest category of ordnance – guided missiles – only to be frustrated that the Army seemed to be losing out to the other services.
 He was contemplating retirement a third time when the Army promoted him to two-star general and asked him to take command of the 1,600 scientists and engineers at the Redstone Arsenal effective 1 February 1956.